loco-rs/loco/docs-site/content/docs/the-app/models.md

 $ cargo loco generate model posts title:string! content:text user:references
 ```

+When a model is added via migration, the following default values are provided:

+- `created_at` (ts!): This is a timestamp indicating when your model was created.
+- `updated_at` (ts!): This is a timestamp indicating when your model was updated.

 For schema data types, you can use the following mapping to understand the schema:

 ```rust